JOJ0/discodos/sphinx/source/INSTALLATION.md

 Your starting point for further documentation is the [Quickstart Guide](QUICKSTART.md#importing-your-discogs-collection).
 Your next logical step is importing your Discogs collection.

-**Note: The `disco` and `discosync` commands are installed globally, you can use the Start Menu entry to run them but they also work in any cmd.exe window.**
+**Note: The `dsc` and `discosync` commands are installed globally, you can use the Start Menu entry to run them but they also work in any cmd.exe window.**

 **Note: DiscoDOS generates the following files which are kept in `C:\Users\your_name\Documents\discodos\` (path may vary depending on your OS-language):**